 - Uppercase only before the name: President Lisa Anderson.

 - Lowercase when used without a name: The president announced a new policy at the University Forum.

-- For tickets or admissions, list the price to the general public first, followed by that for students or staff: Public: LE 10; AUC community: LE 5.
+- For tickets or admissions, list the price to the general public first, followed by that for students or staff: Public: EGP 10; AUC community: EGP 5.

 - See currency.

 - Principal can be used as a noun or adjective.
 As a noun, it means someone first in rank or authority: school principal.
 As an adjective, it means important or major.
 She was the principal force behind the movement.
 Politics is the principal problem.

 - Principle is a noun that means a basic truth, law or moral value: She fought for her principles.
 Their main aim was upholding the principle of equality.

 - Capitalize the official name of the diploma.
 Lowercase in generic use: She acquired the International Advertising Association diploma.
 He has a diploma in management.

 - Use professor, not doctor.
 Professor is an academic title.
 A doctor (in academia) is a holder of a doctorate.
 Not all professors have doctorates, nor are all those who have a PhD professors.